S-trace/pid-fan-controller/README.md

     *   285 (57*5 fans) execution of set_speed
     *   114 (57*2 PID controllers) PID read calls
     *   228 (114*double sampling rate) PID calculations.
 By the time this profiling was done, the PID controllers had sample_time set to be 0.5 seconds.

+# Per-source `sample_interval`

+Each `heat_pressure_src` section may include an optional `sample_interval` parameter.
+This defines how often the temperature command (`temp_cmd`) or the file from `wildcard_path` is actually read.
+If omitted, the global `sample_interval` from the root config is used.

+This feature helps reduce system load, especially when using expensive temperature providers such as `get_disk_bin_temp.sh`, by avoiding unnecessary frequent command executions.